Kazakh famine of 1930–1933: Overview

+Thousands of Kazakhs violently resisted the collectivization campaign with weapons left over by the white army with 8 rebellions occurring in 1930 alone.
+In the Mangyshlak Peninsula 15,000 rebels resisted between 1929 and 1931.
+In one rebellion Kazakh took over the city of Suzak in Irgiz returning confiscated property and destroying grain depots.
+Rebels also decapitated and cut the ears off of party members upon their takeover of said city.
+Other Kazakhs in the rebellions fought to reopen previous closed down mosques and free religious leaders.
+OGPU officials are reported to have drunk the blood of Kazakhs shot during the repression of the rebellions.
+Lower level cadres often disaffected and joined the rebellions to help fight against Red Army forces.

-Prominent Kazakh writer, Gabit Musirepov reporting finding corpses "stacked like firewood" by the roadside in the Turgai district of Kazakhstan.
-Another first account testified that “It is not rare to meet a Kazakh family, fleeing from who knows where and dragging behind them a sled, on top of which lies the corpse of a child, who died along the way.”
+Prominent Kazakh writer Gabit Musirepov reported finding corpses "stacked like firewood" by the roadside in the Turgai district of Kazakhstan.
+Another first account testified that "It is not rare to meet a Kazakh family, fleeing from who knows where and dragging behind them a sled, on top of which lies the corpse of a child, who died along the way."

+Though he didn't witness it firsthand Welshman Gareth Jones was probably the first journalist to report on the Kazakhstan famine.
+He was told in March 1933 by a 'German from Central Asia' that "one million at least out of 5 million ... have died of hunger" and also wrote in his diary of "corpses in Kazakhstan.
+Terrible conditions."

-In scholar James Richter's Famine, Memory, and Politics in the Post-Soviet Space: Contrasting Echoes of Collectivization in Ukraine and Kazakhstan, published by Cambridge University Press, many testimonies from survivors are documented:"My first memory is of the moon.
+In scholar James Richter's Famine, Memory, and Politics in the Post-Soviet Space: Contrasting Echoes of Collectivization in Ukraine and Kazakhstan, published by Cambridge University Press, many testimonies from survivors are documented:My first memory is of the moon.
 It was autumn, cold and we were on the tramp somewhere.
 Wrapped up, the cart swayed beneath me.
 A sudden stop, and I saw in the black sky this enormous moon.
 It was full, round and shone brightly.
-I lay on my back and couldn’t tear myself from the sight for a long time.
+I lay on my back and couldn't tear myself from the sight for a long time.
 Turning over, I could clearly see on the ground some kind of thickets with stretched-out, crooked branches; there were a lot of them on both sides of the road: they were people.
-Stiff and silent they lay on the ground. … It was ’31 and we were then moving from a ramshackle aul to Turgai."
+Stiff and silent they lay on the ground....
+It was '31 and we were then moving from a ramshackle aul to Turgai.